TianpeiLuke/nlp-pipeline/slipbox/pipeline_steps/model_step_xgboost.md

 3. Configures the model with appropriate environment variables and resource limits
 4. Prepares the model for deployment or batch transformation

+The step now uses step specifications and script contracts to standardize input/output paths and dependencies.

 ## Input and Output Format

 ### Input
 - **Model Data**: S3 path to trained XGBoost model artifacts
 - **Optional Dependencies**: List of pipeline steps that must complete before this step runs

+Note: The step can automatically extract model data input from dependencies using the dependency resolver.

 ### Output
 - **Model**: SageMaker model artifact that can be deployed to an endpoint or used for batch transformation